learn-co-curriculum/navigating-with-bash-ide/README.md

 A "Working Directory" just means wherever you are on your IDE's file system when you run a command in your Terminal like `learn hello`.
 You did that from somewhere.
 We call that somewhere, wherever you currently are, a "Working Directory".

-Open your IDE and in your terminal, you'll be at your Command Line prompt, where your computer is waiting for instructions.
+Open your IDE and in your Terminal, you'll be at your Command Line prompt, where your computer is waiting for instructions.

 ## What's a Command Line Prompt?

 Our Command Line prompt, and maybe yours if you configured your environment through Learn, is represented by: